surajrampure/data-94-sp21/index.md

 Notes about the application process:
 - We will filter applications regularly.
 Spots will be first-come-first-serve; if you apply and you meet the above criteria, you will be given a spot in the class.
-- **As mentioned at the top of the page, the course has not yet been officially scheduled, and thus you can't yet officially enroll.** Once the course is officially scheduled (which we expect to be in mid-December) you will emailed a permission code if you're admitted.
 - There is no "due date" to apply.
 The only scenario in which you will not be able to apply is if the waitlist grows very large, and it is clear not everyone will be able to enroll.
 - There are 30 seats available in this class.
 If more than 30 students are interested in taking the course (and meet the above criteria), we will maintain a waitlist.
 - We are not looking for anything other than whether or not you meet the above criteria. **Nobody is under-qualified to take this course!**
+- **Update (12/17)**: Data 94 is officially scheduled, and students who have been accepted will be emailed permission codes.
+As of now, the course is full, but we will maintain a waitlist in the event that students drop.

 If you fit the above criteria and are interested in the course, please fill out the application below.
 Please direct any questions to Suraj (rampure@berkeley.edu).